k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/03_kafka_interface.md

-The above Broadway flow is using a **Publish** Actor in order to publish the data to predefined Kafka interface.
+The above Broadway flow uses a **Publish** Actor to publish the data to the predefined Kafka interface.
 The data is published to the **Example** topic which overrides the topic in the Interface definition.